dominictd92/web_tool/README.md

 There are a number of changes that need to happen for this project, from testing to functionality to looks, and making it production level will take time.
 For what's to come, review the [Roadmap](https://github.com/dominictd92/web_tool/wiki/Roadmap).
+A brief (unmaintained) list of changes expected to come are below:

 ### Web Tool